NYCiSchoolCS/think-python/Exercises/Unit1.md

 width: 1
 height: 1
 The volume of each item is 2 cubic inches.
-You can fix 8 items in your box.
+You can fit 8 items in your box.
 ```

 ## Bill calculator